"The Digital Pound" set like a bank note, showing Britannia seated, holding out an orange laurel leaf

 YouTube & The End of History

 YouTube, and sites like Facebook, Twitter and Reddit are the public squares of our time.
-They provide the platform for so much discourse today that exclusion from them proves suffocation-enough to silence.
+They provide the platform for so much discourse today that exclusion from them is suffocation-enough to silence.
 As private companies, unburdened by the forced liberalism of legally protected free speech, their content policies wield great power and dictate so much of what we do and don’t see online.